Philip38-hub/wget/README.md

 ## Description
 This project recreates the fundamental features of wget using Go.
 Wget is a free utility for non-interactive download of files from the Web, supporting HTTP, HTTPS, and FTP protocols.

+## Project Objective
+This project aims to recreate functionalities of wget using Go.
+The main objectives include:

+- Downloading a file from a given URL, e.g., `wget https://some_url.org/file.zip`
+- Saving a downloaded file under a different name.
+- Specifying a directory for saving downloaded files.
+- Limiting download speed.
+- Supporting background downloads.
+- Downloading multiple files simultaneously from a list of URLs.
+- Mirroring an entire website.

+## Functionalities
+- Normal usage: `wget <URL>`
+- Downloading with different flags:
+  - `-O` for saving under a different name.
+  - `-P` for specifying a save directory.
+  - `--rate-limit` for setting download speed.
+  - `-B` for background download with logging.
+  - `-i` for downloading multiple files from a text file.
+  - `--mirror` for mirroring websites with various options.

+## Introduction
+Wget is a free utility for non-interactive download of files from the Web.
+It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.

+To see more about wget, you can visit the manual by using the command `man wget`, or you can visit the website [here](https://www.gnu.org/software/wget/).

 ## Current Features
 - Download a file from a given URL
 - Mirror websites with: